Bankruptcy Canada Exemptions

 Bankruptcy is a process that allows an honest but unfortunate debtor to get a fresh financial start.

 The basic concept of a personal bankruptcy in Canada is simple.
-When you file for bankruptcy, you surrender your assets to your bankruptcy trustee.
+When you file for bankruptcy, you surrender your assets to your Licensed Insolvency Trustee.
 The trustee then turns those assets into cash, and distributes the money to your creditors.

 However, to achieve the fresh financial start, you need to keep some dignity and some essential assets as a starting point for you and your family to rebuild your financial lives.
 These essential assets are your bankruptcy exemptions, and are defined in the law.

 What sort of bankruptcy exemptions can I expect?